 Dr. Ciara Harraher is a specialist in neurosurgery.
 These areas are among Dr. Harraher's clinical interests: brain aneurysm, acoustic neuroma, and carotid artery disease.
 She honors Medicare insurance.
 After attending McMaster University Faculty of Health Sciences and King's College London School of Medicine, she completed her residency training at a hospital affiliated with Dalhousie University.

 Clinical interests: Acquired Brain Injury, Acoustic Neuroma, Ankylosing Spondylitis, Arteriovenous Malformation, Ataxia ...
 (Read more)

-Dr. Ken Sato is a neurosurgeon in Santa Cruz, CA. He attended Indiana University School of Medicine and then went on to complete his residency at a hospital affiliated with Indiana University for residency.
+Dr. Ken Sato is a neurosurgery specialist in Santa Cruz, CA. He attended Indiana University School of Medicine and then went on to complete his residency at a hospital affiliated with Indiana University for residency.